x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/add-or-remove-email-addresses.md

 The procedures in this topic show how to add or remove email addresses for a user mailbox.
 You can use similar procedures to add or remove email addresses for other recipient types.

 ## Add an email address to a user mailbox
-### Use the new EAC to add an email address
+### Use the new Exchange Admin Center (EAC) to add an email address

 1. In the new EAC, navigate to **Recipients** \> **Mailboxes**.

 2. In the list of user mailboxes, click the mailbox that you want to add an email address to.
-A flyout is displayed for the selected user mailbox.
+A display pane is shown for the selected user mailbox.

-3. Under the **Mailbox** properties link, click **Manage email address types** under **Email addresses**.
+3. Under **Mailbox** settings \> **Email addresses**, click the **Manage email address types** link.

-4. A flyout is displayed and you can view all the email addresses associated with the user mailbox.
+4. The **Manage email address types** display pane is shown.
+You can view all the email addresses associated with this user mailbox.
 Each email address type has one default reply address.
 The default reply address is displayed in bold.
     > [!NOTE]
     > On the **Email Address** page, the primary SMTP address is displayed in bold text in the address list, with the uppercase **SMTP** value in the **Type** column.